 A: Locations offer a variety of other activities.
 Some wind tunnels are apart of entertainment complexes that offer additional features.
 Surfing simulator, bars and restaurants are just a few examples.
 Locations may also be located near or on skydiving facilities that offer spectator opportunities, while others may only offer the indoor flying experience.
 Check with each location for additional offered services.

 A: Tunnels are popping up everywhere.
 Most tunnels will be built near big cities.
 Indoor skydiving Source keeps you up to date on all of the current and upcoming tunnel constructions.
-See the location list
+See the full wind tunnel location database.

 A: Most locations offer birthday party and event options.